Ceramic vs. porcelain: Is this a battle between two very distinct materials, or is it just a battle of semantics?

 Porcelain & ceramic are commonly referred to be the same item by the general public and thats the fact, however.
 Ceramic or porcelain tiles are used for the same purposes, put in the same manner, and have essentially the same advantages and disadvantages as flooring and wall surface material.
 This is comprehensible.
 Despite this, tile store salesmen often say that porcelain is superior to other materials, perhaps to explain the greater price of porcelain and its status as a high-end product.
 Ceramic vs. porcelain tile: Is there a genuine difference?

-Generally speaking, ceramic tiles encompass any stiff tiles fashioned from natural earthy clays & hardened by fire.
+Generally speaking, ceramic tiles encompass any stiff tiles fashioned from natural mixed clays & hardened by fire.
 Porcelain & ceramic tile fall into this wider group.
-However, porcelain tiles have their own category in the current tile market because they fulfill a set of requirements.
+However, porcelain tiles have its own category in the current tile market because they have a set of requirements.

 Major Differences between Porcelain Tile vs Ceramic Tile